-A list of the Campus Course Materials Fees that have been approved by the Miscellaneous and Course Materials Fee Advisory Committee to be charged for courses in 2012-13 is available below and online at reg.ucsc.edu/coursefees.html.
+A list of the Campus Course Materials Fees that have been approved by the Miscellaneous and Course Materials Fee Advisory Committee to be charged for courses in 2012-13 is available online here.
 Contact the departments for more information.

 Note for financial aid recipients: A modest allowance for course materials fees is included in the cost of attendance budget on which your financial aid is based.
 If high course material fee costs are preventing you from enrolling in a course(s) and you need additional assistance, contact the Financial Aid and Scholarship Office to discuss your options.